MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 There are times when you want to get information about an Azure resource and return that information to your console screen, or store it in a variable for use within a script.
 In the Azure CLI, use the `--query` parameter to perform this task.
 The syntax for `--query` is case sensitive, so if you are receiving a blank return value, check your capitalization.

 The script examples in this section run in both Bash and PowerShell.
+The resource group name is carried forward from tutorial step one, [Prepare your environment](./get-started-tutorial-1-prepare-environment.md), and the storage account from step two, [Write Azure CLI commands for different environments](./get-started-tutorial-2-work-environments.md).

-1. Using the storage account created in [Write Azure CLI commands for different environments](./get-started-tutorial-2-work-environments.md), get all the properties of the `primaryEndpoints` object.
+1. Get all the properties of the `primaryEndpoints` object.

    ```azurecli-interactive
    az storage account show --resource-group <msdocs-tutorial-rg-00000000> \